 - Widening the digital gap.
 According to the World Bank, there are still 1.7 billion adults worldwide without an account at a financial institution or a mobile

-of adults in the US in 2019 were underbanked, while 5.4% were unbanked.
+of households in the US in 2019 were underbanked, while 5.4% were unbanked.
 The rapid digitization brought by COVID-19 has decreased the overall number of unbanked consumers.
 But the number of underserved may have increased.
-While digital technologies (and
+While digital technologies

+exclusion.
 A lack of formal ID is a critical obstacle to financial inclusion.
-In fact, any form of disability or discrimination could potentially serve as a barrier to accessing financial services, if the right guidelines, processes, and technologies are not in place.
+In fact, any form of disability or discrimination could potentially serve as a barrier to accessing financial services, if the right guidelines, processes, and technologies are not

 - Highlighting the vital role of inclusive financial systems in a time of crisis.
 During the pandemic, governments around the world relied on digital payments systems to provide financial assistance to people in need.
 Flexibility in credit